 Laura Carno is a Colorado citizen who understands that politicians are not kings, endowed with some birthright to parcel out our freedoms in tiny doses as they see fit.
-She knows it’s not the job of hired civil servants to tell us what size soda to drink, which light bulbs to buy, or what kind of insurance our family needs.
+She knows it’s not the job of hired civil servants to make decisions on how we live our lives —in big ways and small ways.

 She believes instead that we’re all adults who don’t need to be told how to live, but who instead need to stand their ground when government gets the relationship with its citizens upside down.
 When elected officials forget whose money they are spending and whose rights they are eroding, when they forget who’s the boss and who’s the public servant—then it’s up to citizens to speak out and reset the balance.

 Laura is committed to making a difference, not just making noise.
 Through her political media company I Am Created Equal, Laura has created campaigns that educate voters about the real issues that impact their day-to-day lives.

 In the unprecedented Colorado Senate recalls of John Morse and Angela Giron, Laura turned a conversation into a movement, one whose ballot-box success reminded politicians across the nation that voters have not only the power to hire, but also to fire.

 Results That Matter